Omolayo Umaru, PharmD, MS

 Bio

-Her research interests include - Pharmaceutical Health Services & Outcomes Research, Pharmacotherapy Outcomes Evaluation (including patients’ perspectives and experiences with chronic-disease medication-use, and adherence issues) using mixed-method research; exploring medication-use patterns & socio-cultural influences on CAM-use among vulnerable populations (with specific interests in immigrant populations); and more recently, pharmaceutical health policy.
+Her research interests include - Pharmaceutical Health Services & Pharmacotherapy Outcomes Evaluation (including patients’ perspectives and experiences with chronic-disease medication-use, and adherence issues); Utilizing mixed-methods research to explore medication-induced addiction, medication-use patterns & socio-cultural influences of Complementary & Alternative Medicine (CAM)-use among vulnerable populations; and Community-Based Participatory Research - with specific focus on immigrant populations.

 Teaching